NotATuringMachine/ImageGallery/README.md

 ## Image Processor ##
 Application to apply simple image processing techniques to images.
-Created this to learn more about image processing.

 ### To use ###
 Download the latest .jar file from the release tab and move into the directory of the .jar file and run: